RooyyDoe/browser-technologies-2021/README.md

 <details>
   <summary>Turn off images</summary>

 In my application I am not using that many images to begin with.
 I am using a couple `SVG` images that will be removed, but nothing will happen with the layout and every width/height will stay the same.
-All the images also have an empty `alt`, because of this there will be no image placeholder visible.
-The background image will just be replaced with the `background-color`
+All the images also have an empty `alt`, because of this there will be no image placeholders visible.
+The background image will just be replaced with the `background-color`.

 <img width="1440" alt="Schermafbeelding 2021-03-30 om 10 59 39" src="https://user-images.githubusercontent.com/40355914/112962893-2686b500-9147-11eb-930c-5f3780899af1.png">

 <img width="1440" alt="Schermafbeelding 2021-03-30 om 10 59 19" src="https://user-images.githubusercontent.com/40355914/112962948-31d9e080-9147-11eb-90d1-8e93ea66aceb.png">

-Next to this I am making use of validation icon's that will show if the user has filled in the inputs correctly.
-As back-up I also make use of a underline message that tells the user if he does something wrong.
+Next to this I am making use of validation icons that will show if the user has filled in the inputs correctly.
+As back-up I also made use of an underline message that tells the user if he did something wrong.

 <img width="571" alt="Schermafbeelding 2021-03-30 om 11 05 59" src="https://user-images.githubusercontent.com/40355914/112963752-f68be180-9147-11eb-9c3e-8c8badb6170e.png">